yenchenlin/paper-notes/black_box_attack.md

 1. learning a substitute DNN approximating the target using a dataset constructed with synthetic inputs and labels observed from the oracle
 2. Craft adversarial example using this substitute

+Generally, the goal of the adversary is to produce a **minimally** altered, i.e., imperceptible, version of input which will be misclassifyed by target model.

 ### Exp